 Whose car should be used?

-If the nanny’s car is in good enough condition to be transporting your children, you can allow the use of that car.
-In that instance, you should ask for copies of the nanny’s license and insurance, insisting that they are up-to-date.
+If the nanny’s car is in good enough condition to transport your children, you can allow the use of that car.
+In that instance you should ask for copies of the nanny’s license and insurance, insisting that he or she is up to date.

 However, it may be ideal for your nanny to use your vehicle when carrying out the daily responsibilities involving the kids.
 Your vehicle will be more readily equipped to drive your kids around concerning car seats and back seat airbags.

 Who bears insurance responsibilities?